Science-driven solutions for real climate impact

 The Balance Methodology, converting carbon finance into biodiversity creation.

 The Balance Methodology is a comprehensive approach that addresses three major issues in sustainable development: the preservation of biodiversity, human rights and economic co-benefits for local people, and efficacious long-term reduction of greenhouse gas emissions.
 This methodology has been collaboratively developed by Balance’s team and academic partners, and was published after extensive peer-review by the International Journal of Sustainable Energy.
 Balance advocates that it is not possible to fight climate change in isolation.
 Rather, efforts must be in harmony with biodiversity creation and socioeconomic well-being.
-As a result, Balance puts existing carbon credits through the following five-point methodology to make them effective.
+As a result, Balance puts existing carbon credits through our six-point methodology to make them effective.

 Balance